Understanding and preventing welding defects is crucial not only for the durability of your welds but also for safety.

 - Align your workpieces carefully to avoid large or irregular gaps, which can hinder proper penetration.

 - Optimize your amperage setting; too low of a current can result in poor penetration.

 - Minimize land thickness during your joint preparation to allow for better penetration.

 7. Burn Through

-- Use the correct wire size; too small accentuates the problem.
+- Use the correct wire size; going too small can worsen the problem.

 9. Excess Reinforcement

 Excess reinforcement is an external weld defect that occurs when there’s too much filler material in the weld, commonly referred to as a “high” crown.